Inter-caste marriage: India

-5.8% of marriages in India are intercaste marriages.
+As of the 2011 census, only 5.8% of the marriages in India were inter-caste marriages.
+They are slightly more common in urban settings than in rural settings.

 Nepal

 Nepal has many castes and inter-caste marriage is generally considered taboo.
 However, this kind of marriage has been gradually gaining acceptance.
-In 1854, the Government of Nepal passed the "Muluki Ain" commissioned by Jung Bahadur Rana.
+In 1854, the Government of Nepal passed the "Muluki Ain" civil code commissioned by Jung Bahadur Rana.
 This law outlawed marriage between people of a lower caste with those of a higher caste.
 In 1963, King Mahendra modified the law to abolish the "caste-based unequal citizenship".
 Since then, inter-caste marriage has been gradually gaining acceptance throughout Nepal.

 In 2009, the Government of Nepal announced that it would give a sum of रू100,000 Nepalese rupees (roughly US$1,350) away to couples who have an inter-caste marriage.
 The recipients would have to claim the sum within 30 days of the marriage.
 Republica, however, has reported that there was no "government assistance for Dalit women" who were left jilted by their upper-caste husbands.